google-ai-edge/mediapipe/mediapipe/docs/youtube_8m.md

 ### Steps to run the YouTube-8M model inference graph with a local video

-1. Make sure you have the output tfrecord from the feature extraction pipeline.
+1. Make sure you have the features.pb from the feature extraction pipeline.

 2. Copy the baseline model
     [(model card)](https://drive.google.com/file/d/1xTCi9-Nm9dt2KIk8WR0dDFrIssWawyXy/view)